How Does the Super Co-Contribution Work?

 Here?s how it works.
-If you earn $31,920 or less, you will receive a tax-free contribution when you make a non-concessional (after-tax) contribution to your super account.
+If your total income is $33,516 or less in the 2013/14 financial year, you will receive a tax-free contribution when you make a non-concessional (after-tax) contribution to your super account.
 This is, of course, provided you satisfy work, income and age tests – but more about those later.

 You must earn 10% or more of your income from eligible employment, or 10% or more of your income from carrying on a business, or a combination of both.
 You must comply with the work criteria and you must be under 71 at the end of the financial year in which you make your after-tax contribution to be eligible.

 To find out more, talk to your financial adviser, super fund or check out the ATO website.